merrynhr/CV/README.md

 - While working as a teacher, effective time management skills were essential both in terms of managing my own resources and those of my students.
 - Adjusting to a new multicultural working environment was essential in making the move to life in Jakarta.
 - Dealing with unpredictability, such as power cuts and flooding was also essential to life in Jakarta.
-- While teaching myself to code, my knowledge of teaching techniques, such as spaced repetition, accelerating my learning speed significantly.
+- While teaching myself to code, my knowledge of teaching techniques, such as spaced repetition, accelerated my learning speed significantly.

 **University College, Oxford** (September 2012 - April 2014)

 _Caterer, Silver Service Waiter and Kitchen Porter_
 - In my final year of school I decided to get a job to gain a degree of financial independence and to allow for a planned hiking trip to Borneo.
 This experience, working in a high pressure environment where organisation and task flexibility was essential, helped prepare me for university and my first graduate job.

-**Wellcome Trust Centre for Human Genetics, Oxford** (October 2013)
+**Wellcome Trust Centre for Human Genetics** (October 2013)

 _Work Experience_
 - Two weeks working an intellectually stimulating and highly demanding environment where attention to detail (especially while working with expensive equipment) was key.